gregalli02/Arduino-Opla-Kit-Project/README.md

 # Arduino-Opla-Kit-Project
 This is the code of my last Youtube video.
-Please check it for more information https://youtu.be/ERMxU6fnjtQ
+Please check it for more information on the channel "Greta Galli"

 You must run this code on the Arduino IoT Cloud https://store.arduino.cc/digital/create?utm_source=influencer&utm_medium=cpc&utm_campaign=summer_sales_2021&utm_content=gregalli02